-Every home needs love and care if it is to remain in prime condition.
-For NYC renters, most of this maintenance will be the responsibility of the landlord.
+Every home needs love and care to remain in prime condition.
+Most of this maintenance will be the landlord’s responsibility for NYC renters.
 A burst water pipe?
 Call your landlord.
 Got a pest infestation?
 Call your landlord.
 But when you become a homeowner, that responsibility falls on you.
 Well, most of it does anyway.
-For new homeowners, it can be difficult to understand what repairs you’re responsible for and what the building will take care of in New York City.
+For new homeowners, it can be challenging to understand what repairs you’re responsible for and what the building will take care of in New York City.
 The answer depends on whether you own a co-op or condo.

 Below, we discuss some of the most contentious repair issues you will likely face as an NYC homeowner.
 It’s worth noting that in New York City, renters are protected under a set of rules called the warrant of habitability.
-This details the services a landlord is required to provide to keep an apartment safe and livable.
+This details a landlord’s services to keep an apartment safe and livable.
 While these rules also extend to co-op owners, they do not cover condo owners.

 Window ReplacementsWindow Replacements

-For co-op owners, their maintenance responsibilities will be spelled out clearly in the proprietary lease.
-Each co-op will have its own version; we recommend reviewing carefully as part of the co-op buying process.
+Their maintenance responsibilities will be spelled out clearly in the proprietary lease for co-op owners.
+Each co-op will have its version; we recommend reviewing carefully as part of the co-op buying process.
 In most cases, the proprietary lease will state that the shareholder is responsible for everything “within their reach” in the home.
 What this means is, if you can touch it with your finger, then it’s your responsibility.

-Window replacements and maintenance, everything outside the home, is usually the co-op board’s responsibility.
+Window replacements and maintenance are usually the co-op board’s responsibility for everything outside the home.
 However, that still leaves the shareholder responsible for maintaining the interior side.
 But that’s not always the case.
 For older co-ops, the board may have amended the proprietary lease to make window replacements the full responsibility of the shareholder.
 Also, the warranty of habitability doesn’t cover every situation.
-The board only has a responsibility to keep the apartment fit for human habitation.
+The board only has to keep the apartment fit for human habitation.
 But if the shareholder causes the damage, then they are not responsible.
 They also will not be responsible for repairing small scratches.
-Any damage must be a safety issue to be covered under the warranty of habitability.
+Any damage must be a safety issue covered under the habitability warranty.

-It can sometimes be a tricky issue, which is why it’s so important to read your proprietary lease carefully.
+It can sometimes be tricky, so it’s important to read your proprietary lease carefully.

 Water DamageWater Damage

 That said, it still depends on what your proprietary lease says.
 Plumbing issues are usually the responsibility of the co-op board.
 Anything inside the unit’s walls will typically be the board’s responsibility, while anything outside, like faucets, the sink, or toilet, falls on the shareholder to fix.
-This is why homeowners’ insurance is so important to have and is usually a requirement when purchasing.
+This is why homeowners’ insurance is essential and required when purchasing.

-However, the board may pitch in to help with some repairs if the damage impacts other shareholders in some circumstances.
+However, the board may pitch in to help repair if the damage impacts other shareholders in some circumstances.
 For instance, if the tenant above you has water damage seeping into your unit and causing mold, the board may pay for immediate repairs.
+These costs will then typically be transferred to the tenant in question.
 Most boards will have a master insurance policy to cover these events when they happen.
-The costs of this will then typically be passed onto the tenant in question.

 For condo owners, any plumbing issues are entirely your responsibility to fix.
 In the case of damage caused by a neighbor, you may need to sue them.
 This can be difficult as you’ll need to prove negligence on their part.